quasar-finance/quasar/demos/vesting-schedule/README.md

 ## Overview

+The `x/qvesting` module provides a way for managing vesting schedules in the Quasar foundation to use `create-vesting-account` message for investors who had invested but failed to provide address at the time of genesis.

 The `x/qvesting` module is a custom implementation built on top of the built-in `x/auth/vesting` module to address the limitations identified in the POC.
 This custom module extends the functionality of the `x/auth/vesting` module to provide better flexibility and support for defining the start time for vesting schedules.

 ### Features